What's New for NextGen CM/ECF Users

 Login to "Manage My Account" and check your "Account Type."
 It should indicate that you have an Upgraded PACER account.

-My law firm uses a shared PACER account.
+My company or firm uses a shared PACER account.
 Can we continue to use that account?

-Each attorney and filing agent must have an individual PACER account to use for electronic filing in NextGen.
-Law firms may setup a PACER Administrative Account (PAA) to manage the billing for individual attorney accounts and PACER access fees.
+All attorney, trustee, filing agent, and creditor filers must have individual PACER accounts to use for electronic filing in NextGen.
+Law firms may setup a PACER Administrative Account (PAA) to manage the billing for individual PACER accounts and access fees.
 Staff members who share a PACER account only for research can continue to share.
 NOTE: A PAA account is for firm account management and does not have access to case information.

 For more Frequently Asked Questions visit PACER's website: https://pacer.uscourts.gov/help/faqs